kjmkznr/zendesk-article-dump/README.md

 - Supports pagination for large article collections
 - Preserves article metadata (ID, URL, creation date, etc.)
 - Handles special characters in filenames
+- Option to combine all articles into a single markdown file

 ## Prerequisites